ossf/tac/process/templates/SIG_NAME_incubating_stage.md

 ### Governance
 SIG has defined group governance
-  * "link to charter or other document describe how group is managed" SIG must have met publicly at least 5 times
+  * "link to charter or other document describe how group is managed" SIG has made substantial progress on deliverable
-  * "link to meeting agenda"
-SIG should have defined Contributor Guide
-  * "link to contributor guide"
+  * "link to deliverable in progress"